tytydraco/yessleep/out/Ive_been_trapped_inside_my_best_friends_fantasy_for_nine_years_I_just_woke_up.md

 Emmaline’s butler blurred into view.
 He snatched the drill off of Emmaline with a disapproving frown.
 “Miss Odair, that is not how you do it,” he said, “we use a bone saw first to cut through the skull and then we implant your mother’s device.”

 I screamed, the words twisting my gut.

-But Emmaline giggled, covering my mouth.
+Emmaline giggled, covering my mouth.

 “But what about the funny video?”

 “That comes after implantation.”